LaravelDaily/Test-Laravel-Blade-Basics/README.md

 Test method `test_loop_shows_table_or_empty()`.

+> [x] Completed

 ---

 ## Task 4.
 Styling Table Rows.

 Three sub-tasks related to the table and loop, all in file `resources/views/rows.blade.php`:

 -   in the first column, add the row number: 1, 2, etc.
 -   only every second row (2nd, 4th, etc) should have CSS class "bg-red-100"
 -   only the FIRST row should have email column with "font-bold"

 Test method `test_rows_styled_with_number()`.

+> [x] Completed

 ---